Mrls09/Mrls09/README.md

 - I´m currently studying Software Engineer
 - I like everything related to technology
 ## Achievements
 - I won first place in the 12th edition of the Hackathon Morelos
+- I won second place in the Talent Land Hackathon 2024
+- I won third place in the 13th edition of the Hackathon Morelos

 ## GitHub Analytics